 1301 19th St., Golden

 Stand exactly where a dinosaur stood 68 million years before you!
 This half-mile hiking trail is full of trace fossils, which are the footprints and marks made by animals walking or crawling.
-To get to the trail, park in the lot west of the Ford dealership on 19th Street, just east of U.S. Highway 6 in Golden, then take the bike path west and follow the trail south about a quarter mile.
+To get to the trail, park in the lot west of the Ford dealership on 19th Street, just east of U.S. Highway 6 in Golden, then take the bike path west and follow the trail south for about a quarter-mile.

 RED ROCKS PARK & AMPHITHEATRE

-A picture perfect setting with flawless all-natural acoustics, Red Rocks Park & Amphitheatre is a Colorado original.
-While it may be known first and foremost a music venue, Red Rocks also has a prehistoric connection.
+A picture-perfect setting with flawless all-natural acoustics, Red Rocks Park & Amphitheatre is a Colorado original.
+While it may be known first and foremost as a music venue, Red Rocks also has a prehistoric connection.
 In 1877, Stegosaurus, the Colorado state fossil, was found near Morrison, Colorado, which is the home of Red Rocks, while nearby dinosaur tracks also tell of the Jurassic Period.
 Also, fossil fragments of the giant 40-foot plesiosaur, the marine reptile mossaur, and flying reptiles captivate both students and scientists.
-Red Rocks Amphitheatre is located in the 816 acre Red Rocks Park, which is open to visitors daily from 5 a.m. to 11 p.m.
+Red Rocks Amphitheatre is located in the 816-acre Red Rocks Park, which is open to visitors daily from 5 a.m. to 11 p.m.
 On event days, tourists can visit the park until 5 p.m.

 FOSSIL TRACE GOLF CLUB

 3050 Illinois St., Golden